AGhost-7/docker-dev/readme.md

 aghost7/nodejs-dev:v0.10.38.
 - `rust-dev`: NeoVim configuration and autocomplete for the Rust language.
 `aghost7/rust-dev:stable` is the only current tag available.
+- `py-dev`: Python configuration with autocomplete for python.
+`aghost7/py-dev:27` is the only image available for now.

 ## Vim Configuration
 Vim configurations are broken down into three parts: